Saturday, May 29, 2010

 for lock-down.

-The bent figure of an aged woman
+of an aged woman

 he had once seen buried

-continues her ceaseless rooting.
+continues its ceaseless rooting.